MonashSmartStructures/ospgrillage/docs/source/rst/Running_analysis.rst

     :align: center
     :scale: 75 %

+Additionally,

-From here, users can use xarray's function for data array to extract 'slices' of data
+From here, users can use xarray's function for data array to extract 'slices' of data.

 Obtaining load combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^